blemasle/arduino-sim808/README.md

  * Reading of the device states (battery, gps, network)

 ## Why another library ?
-Their is a number of libraries out there which support this modem ([Adafruit's FONA](https://github.com/adafruit/Adafruit_FONA), [TinyGSM](https://github.com/vshymanskyy/TinyGSM) for instance), so why build another one ?
+There is a number of libraries out there which support this modem ([Adafruit's FONA](https://github.com/adafruit/Adafruit_FONA), [TinyGSM](https://github.com/vshymanskyy/TinyGSM) for instance), so why build another one ?
 None fit the needs I had for a project.
 FONA is more a giant example for testing commands individually and I was getting unreliable results with it.
 TinyGSM seems great but what it gains in chips support it lacks in fine grained control over each modules, which I needed.

 This library is then greatly inspired by FONA, which served as the reference implementation, but mostly only support the features I needed for my project and has been tested thoroughly and successfully in that configuration.
 It also tries to reduce the final HEX size as this was a real problem for the project it was built for.